koraktor/metior/usage.markdown

 ### Specifying commit ranges

-Usually, when Metior queries a repository for its commits and authors it will use the default branch of the VCS, e.g. `master` for Git.
+Usually, when <em>Metior</em> queries a repository for its commits and authors it will use the default branch of the VCS, e.g. `master` for Git.

 Sometimes it's more useful to not analyze the whole history of a repository's branch.
 For example when analyzing the changes from one branch to another, or